|180 Ways to Walk the Recognition Talk|

 |Direct Support: A Realistic Job Preview|

-This video, with customization options, offers potential employees information about job expectations, the employer, and the worksite.
+This video gives potential DSPs information about what the job is like.
 It helps them decide whether direct support is a good job match for them before they accept a job offer.

 |Direct Support: Working with People with Intellectual and Developmental Disabilities|